CoryDAsana/developer-docs/source/includes/app-components-reference/_index.html.md

 </pre>

 <span class="description">
-The Widget is displayed when the user views a task with an attachment with a resource URL matching your capability’s `match_resource_url_pattern`.
-When this happens, Asana will make a signed request to your `widget_metadata_url`, and expect a response with information to render in the Widget.
+The widget is displayed when the user views a task with an attachment with a resource URL matching your capability’s `match_resource_url_pattern`.
+When this happens, Asana will make a signed request to your `widget_metadata_url`, and expect a response with information to render in the widget.
 </span>

 </section>